 Once the identified problems with My Health Record have been addressed and resolved, the RACGP believes that uploading of patient information to My Health Record would be best supported by a practitioner incentive payment (SIP) or an MBS rebate.

-It will be interesting to see the response from the department to the criticism.
+It will be interesting to see the response from the department.
 I’m afraid that history will repeat itself: they’ll go full steam ahead, only to discover in one or two years time that the strategy didn’t work.
 What do you think?

 This is good news.
 Doctors and patients are often confused about the rules regarding the collection, use and disclosure of information on a PCEHR.